 At a board meetings, directors make decisions about things like:

-Other larger decisions about land, water and culture such as negotiated agreements with the State Government, may be made by all of a PBC’s members at the AGM or other special meetings.
+Other larger decisions about land, water and culture such as negotiated agreements with the state government, may be made by all of a PBC’s members at the annual general meeting (AGM) or other special meetings.

 What makes a good director?